RJ Balaji: Cinema

 In Puthagam (2013), Balaji introduces the lead characters played by Sathya, Sanjay, Vignesh, Rakul Preet Singh and Aishwarya Rajesh in a voice-over.
 In the same year, he made a cameo appearance in Ethir Neechal and made his full-fledged acting debut in Theeya Velai Seiyyanum Kumaru.
 He appeared in a brief role as a show host in Vallinam (2014).
 His second film appearance in 2014 was in Vaayai Moodi Pesavum.
 In 2015, he appeared in Idhu Enna Maayam,Yatchanand Naanum Rowdy Dhaan.
 For his performance in Naanum Rowdydhaan, Balaji won the SIIMA Award for Best Comedian.
 In 2016, he appeared in Jil Jung Juk and Pugazh, where he also worked as a singer and lyricist on the song "Podu Podu".
 In Muthina Kathirika (2016), Balaji introduces the main characters, including protagonist Muthupandi (Sundar C) through a voiceover.
 He then appeared in Devi, Kadavul Irukaan Kumaru (2016), Parandhu Sella Vaa (2016), Kaatru Veliyidai (2017), Spyder (2017) and Kee (2017).
 RJ Balaji became a full-fledged hero with LKG (2019).
 The film has emerged as a blockbuster at the Tamil Nadu box office.
 His directorial debut is Mookuthi Amman (2020) with Nayanthara in the lead.
 He later acted, directed a comedy-drama film, Veetla Vishesham (2022), a remake of 2018 Hindi blockbuster Badhaai Ho.
-The action thriller Run Baby Run (2023) has received a positive response from audience and is doing well.
+The action thriller Run Baby Run (2023) had received a positive response from audience.
+In 2024, he was seen in the films Singapore Saloon and Sorgavaasal.
+Later, he directed the action drama film Karuppu (2026), starring Suriya in the lead role.